We specialize in designing creative & sustainable landscapes for farms, ranches, & select residential projects.

 We approach each site by first understanding how it will be used, how people will move through it, and how it is shaped by environmental and cultural forces.
 These insights guide every design decision — from the layout of spaces and circulation to the sensory experience of the place.

-We choose materials with intention — hardscape elements that are reclaimed, locally sourced, or meaningfully connected to the site.
+We choose materials with intention — hardscape elements that are reclaimed, locally sourced, and meaningfully connected to the site.
 Our planting palettes are diverse and largely native.
-Plants are selected for seasonal interest, fragrance, wildlife value, and long-term resilience.
-Details, materials, and craftsmanship matter, so we’re selective about the contractors we work with.
+They’re selected for ecological function, seasonal interest, fragrance, wildlife value, long-term resilience, and other project-specific requirements.
+We know that materials and craftsmanship can define a project, so we take the time to find unique materials specific to the project and are selective about the contractors we work with.

 We hold ourselves to high aesthetic and environmental standards, and the framework we establish for each project allows the design to emerge as distinct and specific to its place.